CRAFTING EXCELLENT USER EXPERIENCES: A GUIDE TO SEAMLESS DESIGN SYSTEMS

 It’s a continuous cycle of creating components, testing them through the design of flows and pages, and refining based on insights gained from practical use.

-Because it’s when we actually use the component that we get insight into how to build the right ones.
+Because it’s when you actually use the component that you get insight into how to build the right ones.